6 Health Benefits of Painting

 3. Relieves stress

 For many of us, stress is an unwelcome part of our existence.
 How we manage that stress plays a significant role in our mental and physical well-being and painting is one way to reduce the amount of anxiety we may be feeling.
 When you engage creatively, you are focused and relaxed.
 All you’re thinking about is how to best bring your creation to life.
 In this way, painting becomes very similar to meditation and has many of the same benefits.
+Looking for more ways to relieve stress?
+Learn about how to use S.T.O.P. to manage stress.

 4. Boosts confidence